Skip to Main Content

 Camera Settings

-If you have access to manual controls on your camera, then it is advised that you enable it for consistent aperture/shutter speed.
+If you have access to manual controls on your camera, enable the settings for consistent aperture/shutter speed.
 To make sure as much of the object is in focus as possible, you will need to increase the aperture to at least 5/6.
-Take a test photo and if part of the object is still out of focus then increase the aperture again.
-If your camera has the option, shoot in RAW instead of a JPG.
+Take a test photo, and if part of the object is still out of focus, then increase the aperture again.
+If your camera has the option, shoot in RAW instead of JPG.

 Lighting

 You want to make sure your object is as evenly lit as possible.
-If you are 3D scanning something outside, you will want to shoot on an overcast day so you don't have any harsh shadows that create dark areas on the object.
-Try shoot in the day to increase the light as much as possible.
-If shooting inside then you will need a well lit room, or use some lamps to brighten up the room.
+If you are 3D scanning something outside, you will want to shoot on an overcast day, to avoid any harsh shadows that create dark areas on the object.
+Try to shoot in the daytime to increase the light as much as possible.
+If shooting inside, then you will need a well-lit room with plenty of natural light, or use some lamps to brighten up the room.

 Taking the photos

 You want to make sure you take enough photos of the object to be able to build up as much data as possible.
 As you move around the object it is recommend you take a photo every 10 degrees or so.
 You will need around 30-36 images per full rotation.
-If you want more detail you can do another pass of the object but change the angle you are look at the object, e.g. looking up, straight, looking down.
-Please see image below;
+If you want more detail, you can do another pass of the object at a different angle, e.g. looking up, straight, looking down, as in the following image:

 Processing the Images